GachonUniv-GraduationProject/EmploymentDataCollector/README.md

 - It is converted into JSON in a form that can be applied as trend data to the server and stored as a file.

 ## Run
-You can run Employment Data Collector by downloding this <a href="/out/artifacts/EmploymentDataCollector_jar">jar file</a>.
+You can run Employment Data Collector by downloading this <a href="/out/artifacts/EmploymentDataCollector_jar">jar file</a>.

 ## Screenshots
 <img src="/display_images/Inital_Screen.PNG" title="Inital Screen" alt="Inital Screen"></img>